vern3432/Kelley_Lang_Varano_3950_P4/README.md

 #4.
 Next is the advanced browsing, which is essentially the implimentation of the hierarchal browsing.
 Type into the author feild, which, as it types will have a live updating recomendation for terms using a server call.
 As this updates, the year selector is additionally filled out with first, a value of nothing, which has not specification for year and is the default.
 The rest is years avalible in the search for the author.
-Press fetch button data to retrieve given search.
+Press fetch button data to retrieve given paramter.
-As one browses, breadcrumbs are genreated
+As one browses using paramaters, breadcrumbs are genreated.
+These this is represented by two buttons, click on the first button to return to the search of just the author depicted in the name.